Uppi 2: Marketing

 Right from the time Upendra announced of making the film, posters made by fans began circulating on social media platforms, most of which featured Upendra in costume from his eponymous prequel to Uppi 2.
 The official first look poster was revealed on 1 November 2014.
 This was followed by numerous fan-made posters released by Upendra on his Facebook page, which were in turn circulated and received widespread popularity leading up to the film's release.
 The first teaser trailer of the film was released on 18 September 2014, marking Upendra's 47th birthday.
 Alongside, fan-made Dubsmash videos and teasers were circulated and shared by the official Facebook and Twitter handles of the film.
 The first look poster of the film's Telugu version was released in August 2015.
 Upendra launched an official app of the film and other merchandise including T-shirts featuring the film's title logo, a week prior to its release.
 The second teaser trailer was released on 10 August 2015.
 It featured Upendra doing a yoga posture, sirsasana, in the Himalayan region, and sporting the look of an aghori.
 The cutout poster of this was unveiled by him at a theatre in Bangalore.

+An adventure mobile video game, Uppi2 Game Official, was released as a tie-in for the film by Mobi2Fun.

 Soundtrack

-Gurukiran, who scored for the prequel Upendra, scored for the background and soundtrack Uppi 2 as well.
-Lyrics for the soundtrack were penned by Upendra.
-It marked the reunion of the composer with Upendra after 16 years.
+Gurukiran, who scored for the prequel Upendra, composed the soundtrack and background score for Uppi 2 as well.
+The lyrics for the soundtrack were penned by Upendra, where it also marked the reunion of Gurukiran and Upendra after 16 years.
 Times Music bought the music rights of the film and was produced under their label Junglee Music.
 The soundtrack album consists of six tracks.
-It was released on 17 July 2015 at Ruppis Resort, a resort in Bangalore.
-Simultaneously, it was released by fan clubs of Upendra in around 15 districts across Karnataka.
+It was released on 17 July 2015 at Ruppis Resort in Bangalore.
+Simultaneously, the soundtrack was released by fan clubs of Upendra in around 15 districts across Karnataka.

 The Telugu version of the album was released on 9 August 2015 in Hyderabad.